 MRP Shares are subject to optional and mandatory redemption in certain circumstances.
 The redemption price per share is equal to the sum of the liquidation preference per share plus any accumulated but unpaid dividends plus, in some cases, an early redemption premium (which varies based on the date of redemption).
+The MRP Shares are not listed on any exchange or automated quotation system.
 The fair value of the MRP Shares is estimated to be their liquidation preference.
-The Fund is subject to certain restrictions relating to the

-MRP Shares such as maintaining certain asset coverage, effective leverage ratio and overcollateralization ratio requirements.
+The MRP Shares are categorized as Level 2 within the fair value hierarchy.
+The Fund is subject to certain restrictions relating to the MRP Shares such as maintaining certain asset coverage, effective leverage ratio and overcollateralization ratio requirements.
 Failure to comply with these restrictions could preclude the Fund from declaring any distributions to common shareholders and could trigger the mandatory redemption of the MRP Shares at liquidation value.